 What's most fascinating about this interaction is that the woman does not take Jesus' initial refusal as his final answer.
-We probably can't imagine arguing with Jesus.
+We probably couldn't imagine arguing with Jesus.
 But this woman does.
 "Sir, even the dogs under the table eat the children's crumbs."
-She is making the point that the abundance of mercy Jesus proclaims is available to Gentiles just as it is to Jews.
-The crumbs that fall from the table, representing the abundance that Jesus brings, are still from the same source.
+She is making the point that the abundance of mercy Jesus proclaims is available to Gentiles-to everyone--just as it is to Jews.
+The crumbs that fall from the table are the overflowing abundance of love and mercy from God that Jesus brings.

-In fact, Jesus is impressed by her logic-so impressed that he does change his mind.
+Jesus is impressed by her logic-so impressed that he does change his mind.
 She is right that there is not only enough, but more than enough.
 Feeding 5,000 people?
 No problem, and there are plenty of leftovers.
 God's undeserved mercy, which we call grace, is limitless and available to all hearts that are open.
 "For saying that," Jesus tells her, "you may go-the demon has left your daughter."